The topological complexity of pure graph braid groups is stably maximal: Toric and detection homomorphisms

 \section{Toric and detection homomorphisms}

 Fix a set $W$ of essential vertices and a binary $W$-partition $\lambda$ of $\{1,\ldots, k\}$.
-For each $v\in W$, given our choice of parametrization and subdivision, there is a piecewise linear cellular embedding $f_v:\stargraph{3}\to \graf$ with image containing $v$, which is uniquely specified by requiring that it respect orderings of edges.
+For each $v\in W$, given our choice of parametrization and subdivision, there is a piecewise linear cellular embedding $f_v:\stargraph{3}\to \graf$ uniquely specified by requiring that it send the $i$th edge of $\stargraph{3}$ to the $i$th edge at $v$ for $1\leq i\leq 3$.
 These embeddings induce an embedding $f$ from a $W$-indexed disjoint union of star graphs (we use our assumption on the closed stars at essential vertices).
 Consider the composite embedding where the first map is the canonical map $\epsilon$ in each factor; the second is the inclusion of the subspace in which the coordinates indexed by the elements of $\lambda(v)$ lie in the component indexed by $v$; and the third is induced by the embedding $f$.